The highlight of every Caramoan vacation, island hopping!

 It turned out to be a rather enjoyable ride.
 Although the clouds cleared, it did nothing to the waves.
 With the sun above our heads, it felt safer.
 Silly correlation, really.

 With the camera and all other gadgets safely tucked inside a water-proof bag, I was able to enjoy every splash of water that breaks into the boat.
 I have also come to terms that the beauty of Caramoan that is before me, will only be etched in my memories.
 I was counting my blessings…

 Tayak beach has a in-the-wild feel to it.
 The light brown colored beach is bordered by forest overgrowth and a tall, imposing limestone formation on one side.
 Our guide led us to a lake surrounded by sheer, tall cliffs.
 It was a striking scene.
 Unfortunately, the water is a bit murky due to the rains a few days past.

 Our guide tells us that the trail from the beach to the lake used to have a cemented path, but was removed since Survivor, much to my liking, wanted the place to have an “untouched by civilization” atmosphere.

 Despite its raw beauty, Tayak beach and some of the islands in Caramoan are showing some signs of stress.
 Plastic wrappers, among many other trash, are being washed ashore.
 Our guide explained, with pride, that these garbage are from other provinces across the sea and are not from Caramoan.
-I believe him.
 During the drive from Guijalo port to Gota Village, I noticed that Caramoan is exceptionally clean.
-And the evidence that these trash are only seen along the shoreline validates his argument.

 Matukad island’s powdery, almost-white sand is super fine.
 So fine, you’d hardly make footprints on it.
 The beach towards the main land has a breathtaking view of Caramoan and has less seaweeds; unlike the one facing Lahos island which is riddled with it.